 James is the Director of Communications and Impact at the Institute of Development Studies at the University of Sussex.
 Since joining IDS in 2010 he has played a key role in ensuring that rigorous research has a lasting impact on policy and practice.
 He is also the Director of the ESRC DFID Impact Initiative for international development research.
 Previous organisations where he has led advocacy strategy and policy communications include EveryChild and Sightsavers.

-Richard is the Head of News at ActionAid and works on humanitarian emergencies and women’s rights and economic justice campaigns.
+Richard is Head of Communications and Media at the Mental Health Foundation.
+He is a former Head of News at ActionAid, where he worked on humanitarian emergencies, women’s rights and economic justice campaigns.
 Prior to that he was a filmmaker and journalist at BBC Panorama.

-Jack is Director of Communications at Oxfam GB, having worked across a range of media.
-Before Oxfam, he spent three years as Head of Brand & Communications at Save the Children, developing the content-led, brand marketing approach behind campaigns on Syria, newborn mortality, Christmas Jumpers and TV entertainment collaboration.
+Jack is Centenary Director at Save the Children International.
+He has held a number of prominent roles in the charity sector including Director of Communications at Oxfam GB and Head of Brand and Communications at Save the Children UK.
 Jack has also led digital for Comic Relief, innovation for BBC Sport and was the Deputy Editor of Blue Peter.

 For more information read our annual review.

 To join IBT contact Director Mark Galloway (firstname.lastname@example.org).